David Haussler: Career and research

 During summers while he was in college, Haussler worked for his brother, Mark Haussler, a biochemist at the University of Arizona studying vitamin D metabolism.
 They were the first to measure the levels of Calcitriol, the hormonal form of vitamin D, in the human bloodstream.
 Between 1975 and 1979 he traveled and worked a variety of jobs, including a job at a petroleum refinery in Burghausen, Germany, tomato farming on Crete, and farming kiwifruit, almonds, and walnuts in Templeton, CA. While in Templeton he worked on his master's degree at nearby California Polytechnic University.

-Haussler was an assistant professor in Mathematics and Computer Science at the University of Denver in Colorado from 1982 to 1986.
+Haussler was an assistant professor in Mathematics and Computer Science at the University of Denver from 1982 to 1986.
 From 1986 to the present, he has been at UC Santa Cruz, initially in the Computer Science Department, and in 2004 as an inaugural member of the Biomolecular Engineering Department.

 While pursuing his doctorate in theoretical computer science at the University of Colorado, Haussler became interested in the mathematical analysis of DNA along with fellow students Gene Myers, Gary Stormo, and Manfred Warmuth.
 Haussler's current research stems from his early work in machine learning.
 In 1988 he organized the first Workshop on Computational learning Theory with Leonard Pitt.
 With Blumer, Ehrenfeucht, and Warmuth he introduced the Vapnik-Chervonenkis framework to computational learning theory, solving some problems posed by Leslie Valiant.
 In the 1990s he obtained various results in information theory, empirical processes, artificial intelligence, neural networks, statistical decision theory, and pattern recognition.
 At present, his lab grows human cerebral organoids for neurodevelopmental disease research and to explore human neural circuit formation and learning.

 Haussler's research combines mathematics, computer science, and molecular biology.
 He develops new statistical and algorithmic methods to explore the molecular function and evolution of the human genome, integrating cross-species comparative and high-throughput genomics data to study gene structure, function, and regulation.
 He is credited with pioneering the use of Hidden Markov models (HMMs), stochastic context-free grammars, and the discriminative kernel method for analyzing DNA, RNA, and protein sequences.
-He was the first to apply the latter methods to the genome-wide search for gene expression biomarkers in cancer, now a major effort of his laboratory.
+He was the first to apply the latter methods to the genome-wide search for gene expression biomarkers in cancer.